 6- Norbert of Xanten, Marguerite de Lorraine Vaudemont

-– To the left : The habit has been taken to call this stained glass window, the name of « Elizabeth of Hungary » whose cult has been established since the 13th century on the theme of the young widow who devotes herself to the poor and died very early, at the age of 24.
-But on reading the stained glass window in depth, we lean towards another sense.
-If we retain the theme of roses, a good number of saints can be retained.
-Roses are at his feet, no royal crown but a ducal crown, a two-row cord which is the norm of the Poor Clares.
-The nimbus is not complete but half therefore blessed in the sanctification process.
-The ring on the right little finger marks the state of nobility as power.
-Ultimately In the end, the blessed Margaret of Lorraine Vaudemont, Duchess of Alençon imposes itself for local devotion in a good reading of stained glass.
+Left : It has become customary to call this stained-glass window after « Elizabeth of Hungary » whose cult has been established since the 13th century, based on the theme of the young window who devotes herself to the poor and dies very young, at 24.
+But upon closer examination of the stained-glass window, on leans towards another meaning.
+If one retains the theme of roses, a good number of saint can be identified.
+The roses are at her feet, no royal crow but a ducal crow, a two-row cord which is the norm for Poor Clares.
+The halo is not complete but half, therefore blessed in the process of sanctification.
+The ring on the right little finger marks the state of nobility as well as power.
+Ultimately, Blessed Marguerite de Lorraine Vaudemont, Duchess of Alençon, stands out for local devotion in a good reading of stained-glass window.

 .